Skip to content

 • A fully restored 18th-century carriage.

-• Knowledgeable staff that are able to discuss a variety of historical subjects including Rhode Island’s special role in the Revolution and participation in slavery and the slave trade.
+• Knowledgeable staff who are able to discuss a variety of historical subjects

 Did You Know?